DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 - Potluck Flyer: “Wednesday 7pm, bring beans or bread.
 Kids welcome.”

 We need a map of our social world—and an autopsy of how it was hollowed.
 The Four Spheres framework explains both.

+This chapter builds on the book's integrated model.
+For a deeper synthesis of the Four Spheres, the Two Protocols, and the Kin vs. Machine OS, see Appendix: The Integrated Model of Human Organization.

+The "hollow middle" is not just an empty space—it's a conquered territory.
+The Machine OS, designed for the System sphere, has invaded the Tribe and Alliance spheres, replacing their relational protocols with procedural ones.
+This colonization is the root cause of isolation, polarization, and manipulation in modern life.
+Our recovery depends on restoring the native protocols and boundaries of the middle spheres.

 ### The Four Spheres of Belonging